GravityKit/GravityView/readme.txt

 * Fixed: Deprecated filter notice if using GravityView Maps 3.1.0 or newer.
 * Fixed: PHP 8.2 deprecation notice due to passing an empty value to `htmlspecialchars()` and creating dynamic class properties.
 * Fixed: The maximum number of files allowed in the File Upload field was not respected when editing an entry.
+* Fixed: Sorting the View by the Name field would yield incorrect results.

 = 2.27.1 on August 14, 2024 =